inabikarilibrary/inalib/inapedia/players/senegalese/kinun.md

 # Kinun

-Kinun is a Belgian :belgium: player, maining Nomash.
+Kinun is a Senegalese :senegal: player, maining Nomash.

 ## Achievements